uni-tue-kn/ev-pnc-oidc/servers/emsp-backend/README.md

 The eMSP Backend can be configured using the following environment variables:

 **Port `PORT`**
-  The Port that the server is listening to.
+  The port that the server is listening to.
   Default is `8080`.

 **CSR Directory `CSR_DIR`**